SticsRPacks/SticsOnR/README.md

 The STICS (Simulateur mulTIdisciplinaire pour les Cultures Standard, or multidisciplinary simulator for standard crops) model is a dynamic, generic and robust model aiming to simulate the soil-crop-atmosphere system.
 It was first developed in 1996 by INRA -the French National Institute for Agricultural research- by Nadine Brisson and Dominique Ripoche.
 An overview of the model is available [here](https://www6.paca.inra.fr/stics_eng/About-us/Stics-model-overview).

-The sticRs package was developed by [Rémi Vezy](https://remi-vezy.netlify.com/) and the [STICS group](https://www6.paca.inra.fr/stics_eng/) thanks to the European H2020 funded [ReMIX project](https://www.remix-intercrops.eu/).
+The SticsOnR package was developed by [Rémi Vezy](https://remi-vezy.netlify.com/) and the [STICS group](https://www6.paca.inra.fr/stics_eng/) thanks to the European H2020 funded [ReMIX project](https://www.remix-intercrops.eu/).

 ![ReMIX logo](man/figures/remix_logo.jpg)
 -----------------------------------------